maus-me/woopEssentials/influx_grafana/README.md

 1. Login to InfluxDB web UI (by default `http://localhost:8086`), create the account.
 2. For bucket name choose `serverstats`, otherwise you'll need to modify grafana dashboard json.
-3. Get API token from `Data -> Buckets -> API Tokens` - you'll need it for `Th3Config.json` and grafana
+3. Get API token from `Data -> API Tokens` - you'll need it for `Th3Config.json` and grafana

 ## Grafana configuration